humannum14916/Orynx/README.md

 #bash command wrapper for the Orynx language

 #run the Orynx JS program and pass it the command line parameters
-#orynxCore absolute path included as first argument
+#Orynx directory absolute path included as first argument
-node /usr/local/bin/orynxCore/orynx.js /usr/local/bin/orynxCore $1 $2
+node /usr/local/bin/Orynx/orynx.js /usr/local/bin/Orynx $1 $2
 ```
 Save the file, then open Finder and rename the file to `orynx` with no file extention.
 Enable the display of hidden files in Finder using command-shift-period.
 Go to Go -> Computer, then to `Macintosh HD/usr/local/bin`.
-Put `orynx` and `orynxCore` there.
+Put `orynx` there.
 You will need to enter an admin password.
 Next, you need to set the permissions of the `orynx` file so that you can execute it.
 Run `chmod 755 /usr/local/bin/orynx` to give yourself permission to execute the file.

 At this point, you can test that the `orynx` command is working by opening the terminal and running `orynx test`.
 For an overview of how to use the `orynx` command, run `orynx help`.